blaynem/pos-app/README.md

 - Ability to add more items (alcohol, food)
 - Ability for users to see their carts - via sign in type thing.
 - Add more todo things.
+- Create an api key so AWS can't get rekt.

 ### Todo Completed